cgihlstorf/AIAgents/README.md

 ## 6. Topic6VLM
 Code, results, and analyses (included in a separate README file) for this assignment can be found in the `Topic6VLM` folder.

+## 7. TBD

+## 8. Topic8FineTuning
+Code, results, and analyses (included in a separate README file) for this assignment can be found in the `Topic8FineTuning` folder.